- How is retinoblastoma treated?

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemo, which can lead to side effects.

-Children seem to do better than adults when it comes to chemo.
-They tend to have less severe side effects and to recover from side effects more quickly.
+Children tend to have less severe side effects from chemo and to recover from side effects more quickly than adults do.
 One benefit of this is that doctors can give them the high doses of chemo needed to kill the tumor.

-The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
-Possible short-term side effects can include:
+The side effects of chemo depend on the type of drugs, the doses used, and how long they are given.
+Possible short-term side effects include:

 - Hair loss